 during childhood (up to age 15).
 People who spend the first 15 years of their

-lives in colder climates that are further away from the equator tend to be more
+lives in colder climates that are farther away from the equator tend to be more

-likely to develop MS than people who lived closer to the equator during those
+likely to get MS than people who lived closer to the equator during those

 Race.
 People of Western European